Chester F.C.: Crest

 The crest was designed by Martin Huxley, a Chester-based graphic artist and Chester F.C. fan, who described the symbols in the crest thus: "The Wolf dates back to when William the Conqueror's nephew, Hugh d'Avranches was appointed the Earl of Chester.
 He had the nickname 'Lupus', the Latin translation for 'wolf'.
 The crown refers to Chester being a royalist City.
 Badge variations make it unclear whether the leaves are laurel, a recognised symbol of victory, or oak, a significant (and common) tree in Chester.
 Oak has long been used in the Cheshire Regiment's logo, reference to saving King George II's life beneath an oak tree at the Battle of Dettingen in 1743."

 In keeping with the club's crest, Chester's mascot is a friendly wolf called 'Big Lupus'.

 Colours

 Chester play in blue and white top with black shorts and blue socks, similar to their predecessors Chester City.
 For their first two seasons their shirts were made by sportswear company Joma; from the 2012–13 season the kit was made by Puma until a new three year kit deal with Kappa was made in 2019, while since reformation the club's kit has been sponsored by MBNA.
-The Blues' away shirt colour has changed on an bi-annual basis, having been purple in their first season, yellow in 2011–12 and green in 2012–13.
+The Blues' away shirt colour has changed on a bi-annual basis, having been purple in their first season, yellow in 2011–12 and green in 2012–13.
 The new home kit was chosen by the fans and the away kit was designed by a Junior Blue via a competition.